MTFX Currency Update, September 2023

 MXN

-Use Historical Currency Exchange Rates tool for observing past historical rates.
+Use Historical Currency Exchange Rates tool for observing historical rates.

 Let us watch the market for you